-Figure 10 graphs the relative importance of the direct peer effect and the snowball effect over time, allowing both the direct peer and snowball effects to decay.
-The top line in the graph shows the actual leave take up for all coworkers having children after the original peer father.
+after the original peer father.
 The bottom line subtracts the estimated total peer effect from the total leave take up.
-To construct this line, we use the estimated effects from column 3 in Table 11 to predict the size of the peer effect originating from the peer father (coworker 1), accounting for the mix of births in each year (coworker 2, 3, 4, and 5+ births) and adding back in depreciation.
-The difference between the upper and lower lines illustrates how much lower the take up of leave would have been in each year had the original peer father not influenced any of his coworkers, either directly or indirectly.
-Figure 10 shows that this counterfactual gap, which includes depreciation, is sizeable and actually gets slightly larger over time.
+To construct this line, we use the estimated effects from column 3 in Table 6 to predict the size of the peer effect originating from the peer father (coworker 1), accounting for the mix of births in each year (coworker 2, 3, 4, and 5+ births) and adding back in depreciation.
+The difference between the upper and lower lines illustrates how much lower leave take up would have been in each year had the original peer father not influenced any of his coworkers, either directly or indirectly.
+Figure 6 shows that this counterfactual gap, which includes depreciation, is sizeable and actually gets slightly larger over time.

 Even more interesting is the decomposition of this counterfactual gap into direct peer effects and indirect snowball effects over time.
 The dark gray area in the graph indicates the direct effect of the peer father on coworkers, while the light gray area indicates the snowball effect.
 In 1993, virtually all of the estimated effect can be attributed to the direct effect, as there is little opportunity for intervening births to create a snowball effect.
 However, over time, the direct effect which can be mapped back to the original peer father (coworker 1) decays.
 By 1999 decay is large enough that the original peer father's direct effect on a coworker completely fades away.
-In contrast, the snowball effect gets larger and larger over time as more coworkers have a child within a given firm.
+In contrast, the snowball effect gets larger over time as more coworkers have a child within a given firm.
 Even though the snowball effects also decay, the accumulation of effects from intervening coworkers more than offsets this decay.
-By the end of the period, the snowball effect makes up almost 100 percent of the predicted total peer effect.
+By the end of the period, the snowball effect makes up almost 100% of the predicted total peer effect.